Tax advisory

 Expatriates

 With regard to employees coming to the Netherlands from abroad, Score handles the application for the 30% ruling.
-Under this ruling, the employer may give -under certain conditions- a tax-free reimbursement of 30% of the employee's salary -up to a maximum amount- for the first 20 months, followed by 20% for the next 20 months, and 10% for the last 20 months.
+Under this ruling, the employer may give -under certain conditions- a tax-free reimbursement of 30% of the employee's salary -up to a maximum amount- for 60 months.
 The flat-rate reimbursement pertains to extraterritorial costs incurred by the employee, such as additional expenses for housing and living.
+As of January 1, 2027, the maximum tax-free allowance will be reduced to 27%.
 Employees who were granted the 30% ruling before January 1, 2024, or whose employment started before that date, can benefit from a transitional arrangement, allowing for a tax-free reimbursement of 30% of their salary -up to a maximum amount- for a total of 60 months.